River Monsters: Episodes

-Ratings
+US ratings

-River Monsters had the best series premiere in Animal Planet's network history by delivering 1.3 million viewers.
+River Monsters had the best series premiere in Animal Planet's network history with 1.3 million viewers.
 It was also its most watched regularly airing primetime telecast in over six years.
 The second episode of Animal Planet's River Monsters delivered a 39% boost in total viewers (1.866 million) compared to the series premiere.
-Those numbers made it the best performing regularly scheduled primetime telecast in Animal Planet's history.
+It was the best performing regularly scheduled primetime telecast in Animal Planet's history.
 The first season of River Monsters made it the best performing show in Animal Planet's history with every episode averaging over 1 million households.
-The season finale delivered about 1.47 million households.
+The series finale was watched by about 1.47 million households.

 The second season premiere episode became the network's best season premiere ever.
 It drew in 1.7 million total viewers.